fate-srd/book-of-hanz-content/BookOfHanz2021.md

 Alfred hits Bob for three stress: “Alfred strikes at Bob.
 Bob’s not ready for the sudden strike, so he stumbles and falls as he barely manages to parry in time.”

 Bob hits Alfred for four stress, Alfred takes 2 and a minor consequence: “Alfred presses too hastily, and Bob lashes up from his off-balance position.
-Bob manages to get his blade down in time, but it looks like his hand is going to be sore from taken the impact poorly.”
+Bob manages to get his blade down in time, but it looks like his hand is going to be sore from having taken the impact poorly.”

 Alfred hits Bob for five stress, Bob takes a Severe consequence and one stress: “Nursing his injured hand, Alfred kicks at Bob and sprawls him out.
 Bob gasps in pain, it feels like he may have a fractured rib.”
 Same mechanics.
 Very different feel, based upon narration and calibration.